 Effective September 19, 2013, the Predecessor entered into a shared services agreement with Diamondback E&P LLC, a wholly owned subsidiary of Diamondback Energy, Inc. This agreement was terminated in connection with the IPO.
 Under this agreement, Diamondback E&P LLC provided consulting and administrative services to the Predecessor.
 The Predecessor incurred a monthly charge for the services of \$26,000.
-For the three months and six months ended June 30, 2014 and for the period from inception (September 18, 2013) to December 31, 2013, we incurred costs of \$78,000, \$156,000 and \$87,000, respectively.
-At June 30, 2014 and December 31, 2013, the Partnership owed Diamondback E&P LLC \$607,000 and \$87,000, respectively, which amounts are included in accounts payable-related party in the accompanying balance sheets.
+For the nine months ended September 30, 2014 and for the period from inception (September 18, 2013) to December 31, 2013, we incurred costs under this agreement of \$156,000 and \$87,000, respectively.
+At December 31, 2013, the Partnership owed Diamondback E&P LLC \$87,000, which is included in accounts payable-related party in the accompanying balance sheets.